chowdhuriarijit/insurance-service/README.md

    mvn spring-boot:run
    ```

-4. The application will start on `http://localhost:8080` by default.
+4. In the local environment application will start on `http://localhost:8080` by default.

 ## Configuration
 The application uses the following configuration properties: